uwe-app/registry/README.md

 During installation if a repository is already cloned then the program will perform a `fetch` operation to update the local repository.

+## Archives

+The archives directory is where plugins installed from archives are extracted to; the folder name for the extracted plugin is an opaque identifier generated from the file system path (`SHA3-256`).

 [plugins]: https://github.com/uwe-app/plugins